retrievercommunications/cluster-scheduler-demo/ecs/README.md

 Create an EC2 instance and add to cluster

-//TODO the official instructions say to use the console which is not great
+    //TODO
-// should use the ECS optimised AMIs called 'Amazon ECS-optimized AMI'
-// need to make sure your EC2 instance has the AIM role ecsInstanceRole otherwise it won't be able to join the cluster
+    Should use the ECS optimised AMIs called 'Amazon ECS-optimized AMI' Make sure your EC2 instance has the AIM role ecsInstanceRole otherwise it won't be able to join the cluster

 ### Running the Container using AWS CLI